 We learned about many of these tools for translators from searching the web, but we also learned about many of them from professional publications.
 We would like to thank them and recommend that our readers also subscribe to these publications.

-And the third is Slator.
+And the second is Slator.
 Read these resources to learn of new translation technology and to become an expert in the translation industry.

 A final resource we’ll share is the Nimdzi Language Technology Atlas, a downloadable infographic listing more than 700 language tools.